 Depression Treatment at Northern Illinois Recovery Center

 If your depression causes suicidal thoughts, seek help from a certified therapist immediately.
-At the Northern Illinois Recovery Center, our team of mental health experts offers a wide variety of treatment options for depression and other psychiatric disorders.
+Our team of mental health experts at the Northern Illinois Recovery Center offers a wide variety of treatment options for depression and other psychiatric disorders.

 Our treatment utilizes various cutting-edge management options for mental health disorders, including: